cldrojas/daily-budget/README.md

 - **Backend:** Designed to be serverless-first (Cloudflare Workers), but can be adapted to any REST/GraphQL backend.
 - **Database:** Cloudflare D1 (SQLite-compatible, serverless), with the option to swap for PostgreSQL or other DBs.
 - **Security:** No user data is sold or shared; privacy is a core value.

 ---

+## Recent Improvements

+The codebase has been recently cleaned up and improved with the following enhancements:

+- **Code Quality**: Removed unused variables, imports, and duplicate code sections
+- **Documentation**: Added comprehensive JSDoc comments to all exported functions, hooks, and components
+- **Type Safety**: Fixed TypeScript 'any' warnings by adding proper type annotations and interfaces
+- **Bug Fixes**: Resolved hydration mismatches, input validation issues, and theme toggle problems
+- **Error Handling**: Added proper validation for transaction amounts and account data loading
+- **Performance**: Improved component structure and removed unnecessary re-renders

+All functionality has been maintained while significantly improving code quality and reliability.

+---